The Hardest Day: Sorties and losses

 Hitler and Göring.
 The Reichsmarschall was increasingly worried about bomber losses.

 During 18 August 1940, Luftwaffe units flew a total of 970 sorties over Britain: some 495 by medium bombers, 460 by fighters and 15 by reconnaissance units.
 Of this total, about 170 of the bomber sorties were flown on the night of 17/18 August; the remainder were flown during the daylight hours on 18 August.
-Less than half of the available (or serviceable) aircraft on the Luftflotte 2 and Luftflotte 3 order of battle were involved in the action that day, so it was clear that the Luftwaffe was not greatly extended in providing forces for the offensive.
+Fewer than half of the available (or serviceable) aircraft on the Luftflotte 2 and Luftflotte 3 order of battle were involved in the action that day, so it was clear that the Luftwaffe was not greatly extended in providing forces for the offensive.
 Luftflotte 5 did not take any part in the fighting, although its reconnaissance aircraft were active over England and Scotland.

 Altogether, the Luftwaffe lost between 69 and 71 aircraft destroyed or damaged beyond repair as a result of its operations over Britain on 18 August 1940.
 Of this total, 59 were lost to certain or probable action by fighters while two fell to ground fire, four to a combination of both and one collided with a British training aircraft.
 The remaining three crashed in German-held territory owing to technical failures.
 Altogether, the losses represented seven per cent of the force committed.
 Around 29 aircraft crashed in England.
 Personnel losses were 94 German crewmen killed, 40 captured and 25 returned with wounds.
 Some 27 to 31 German aircraft returned with damage.

 The gross underestimation of Fighter Command's strength issued to Luftwaffe units meant the British reaction was much stronger than expected.
 During the 24-hour period, Fighter Command flew 927 sorties, slightly fewer than the Germans.
 Only 41 of these sorties were flown by night, 28 on 17/18 August and 13 on 18/19 August.
 The remaining 886 sorties were flown by day, a number almost exactly equal to the 861 serviceable Spitfire, Hurricane, Defiant and Gladiator day fighters available to squadrons.

 The average operational sortie rate of one per serviceable fighter was not spread evenly throughout the command, however.
 Nos 12 and 13 Groups in the Midlands and north of Britain, with a third of the serviceable fighters between them, put up 129 (or only 15 per cent) of the day sorties, and of these only three made contact with the enemy.
 No. 11 Group put up one-third of the serviceable fighters in 600 sorties, or more than two-thirds of the total; on average.
 Each of the serviceable Spitfires and Hurricanes flew 1.7 operational sorties.
 No. 43 squadron flew the most sorties: 63 operations including five each from the 13 serviceable at the beginning of the day.